MODEX Educational Seminar on Collaborative Robotics to Enhance Order Fulfillment

 Free, on-show-floor presentation explains ways to combine traditional material handling automation with collaborative robotic technologies for optimized order fulfillment.

-WAUKESHA, WI (February 25, 2020) — On Tuesday, March 10, two experts from Matthews Automation Solutions will present a free, on-show-floor educational seminar, “Optimize Order Fulfillment with Collaborative Robotics,” at MODEX 2020.
-The session runs from noon to 12:45 p.m. in Theater E and is hosted by Matthews Automation Solutions’ Austin Santich, System Design Manager, and Dr. Paul Rivers, Managing Director of Guidance Automation, part of Matthews Applied Technologies Group.
+WAUKESHA, WI (February 25, 2020) — On Tuesday, March 10, two experts from Matthews Automation will present a free, on-show-floor educational seminar, “Optimize Order Fulfillment with Collaborative Robotics,” at MODEX 2020.
+The session runs from noon to 12:45 p.m. in Theater E and is hosted by Pyramid’s Austin Santich, System Design Manager, and Dr. Paul Rivers, Managing Director of Guidance Automation.

 Rivers will draw on Guidance’s 25 years of providing robotic technologies to introduce today’s user-focused, state-of-the-art collaborative solutions.
 This includes hardware and software advances designed to maximize intelligence, performance, safety and application flexibility.